Overview

 behavior.

-The activity diagram below shows the conditions under which Model#commit()
+The activity diagram below shows the conditions under which Model#commit() is called by a command, and its effects.

-As shown, only undoable commands that are successfully executed will call Model#commit()
+As shown, only undoable commands that are successfully executed will call Model#commit() and purge the "future" states.

 This behavior in command execution guards against unwanted states being saved during invalid commands and confusing the

 user.
-In addition, the guard against invalid execution at the start helps to keep the currentState
+In addition, the guard against invalid execution at the start helps to keep the currentState free of changes

 when the command will be invalid.
-Thus, the correctness of the commit()
+Thus, the correctness of the commit() behavior is tied to the correct command

 execution protocol.